PanzerKunst/camp5/windowsDevEnvSetup.markdown

 Have a look at [the IntelliJ IDEA documentation on how to integrate XDebug](https://www.jetbrains.com/idea/help/configuring-xdebug.html).
 Make sure that the port is the same as indicated in `php.ini`.

+As part of the above procedure, don't forget to install the XDebug browser extension!

 In the menu, click on `Run > Start Listen for PHP Debug Connections`.